 - You will receive a Student Aid Report (SAR), which is a copy of the information you submitted on the FAFSA.
 Check the SAR for accuracy and make any necessary corrections to your FAFSA.

 - The information reported in the FAFSA is used in a formula to calculate the Expected Family Contribution (EFC), which is listed on your SAR.
 The EFC is an index of the family's ability to pay for college expenses for a year; the EFC is not necessarily what a family will pay out of pocket for school.

 - To determine financial need, the EFC is subtracted from the cost of attendance (tuition, fees, books, supplies, room, board, personal and transportation expenses).

 - Cost of Attendance minus Expected Family Contribution = FINANCIAL NEED

 - NSU may mail you an aid award letter detailing the amount and type of federal financial aid for which you've qualified.
-Click HERE for the 2016-17 Award Letter Guide.
+Click HERE for the 2021-22 Award Offer Guide.
 Return your signed and fully completed aid award letter, along with any other required documents, to the NSU Financial Aid Office.

 - Students experiencing a delay in their federal financial aid funding may be eligible for a short-term loan for books and supplies.
 Contact the NSU Financial Aid Office for details.